Eco Oak Briquettes 400kg Dumpy Bag

 A cylindrical compressed fuel, our Oak Briquettes are the ideal addition to firewood.
 They are made from sawdust and shavings, a waste by-product from the thousands of beautiful oak beams, shelves and handmade furniture we supply around the country each year.
 As a result, our briquettes are top of the line, composed of only the finest quality air-dried or kiln-dried oak and made on-site here at our North Yorkshire based workshop.
 We don’t buy any additional cheap waste to add to our briquettes such as softwood shavings or cardboard as this would reduce their quality.
-We want you to benefit from long-lasting high-quality hardwood briquettes.

 A softwood briquette may be the same weight but it would produce much less heat, for a shorter amount of time making it significantly lower quality than oak briquettes we supply!